Updated: Apr 29

 It is implied here due to the sheer number of angels stating with 'a' loud voice that this is a joyful moment of celebration as they call out in unison.
 Where there was weeping, now there is great joy, hailing the conqueror.

 Setting the doxology (expression of praise) of Revelation 4:11 against 5:11-13 highlights the Trinitarian theology hidden in plain sight.
-'Trinity' was not used to describe God until the 2nd century but John clearly wants you to see what early Christians were trying to put language on regarding Jesus' divinity.
+'Trinity' was not used to describe God until the 2nd century but John clearly wants you to see that early Christians were trying to put language on Jesus' divinity.

 Whereas the Lamb is worthy to take the scroll because he was slain (vs 9), he is now worthy to receive power, honour and glory (what is attributed to God in Revelation 4) but to make it complete (note the 7 attributes) the slain lamb also receives wealth, wisdom, strength and praise.
 Both the lamb and the one who sits on the throne are given the honour, glory and power together as a conclusion to chapter 5.
 John has seen that the lamb is not just the son of man that shares the dominion of God as seen in Daniel 7, but the lamb is divine and worthy of worship (verse 14).
 Verse 13 says that every creature in the entirety of the universe is to give this worship to the one on the throne and to the lamb.
 Revelation 19:10 and 22:8-9 show that worshipping a created being was unacceptable, but John is showing that Jesus is no mere created being.
 As Peter Carrell quoted in Putting Jesus in His Place: The Case for the Deity of Christ says,